Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 Red wines:

-Les Carmes Haut Brion - dark red, very deep and aromatic on the nose with black berries.
-Perfectly ripe fruit on the palate, splendid balance and long aftertaste.
+Les Carmes Haut Brion - dark red, deep, and aromatic on the nose with blackberries.
+Perfectly ripe fruit on the palate, splendid balance, and long aftertaste.
 Fabulous effort from this property.
 93p.

-Smith Haut Lafitte - black red, very tightly knitted, strong structure, ripe black berries with a spicy touch, well-balanced.
+Smith Haut Lafitte - black red, tightly knitted, strong structure, ripe blackberries with a spicy touch, well-balanced.
 Clever winemaking.
 Long time runner.
 92+p.

-Pape Clement - tight and strongly structured, lot of oak but balance doesn't suffer in this wine.
+Pape Clement - tight and strongly structured, lot of oak, but balance is fine in this wine.
 Big scaled wine made in modern style.
 92p.

-Carbonnieux and La Louviere - both are dark red, seductive and aromatic on the nose, meaty and fleshy on the palate with fine and caressing aftertaste.
+Carbonnieux and La Louviere are dark red, seductive, and aromatic on the nose, meaty and fleshy on the palate with fine and caressing aftertaste.
 Beautifully balanced and seductive wines.
 12-18 years.
 91p.

-Olivier - this property is on the quick march towards the top of the district.
-New winemaker, Laurent Lebrun arrived here three years ago and the improvements are obvious.
+Olivier - this property is quickly moving towards the district's top.
+A new winemaker, Laurent Lebrun, arrived here three years ago; the improvements are obvious.
 Ripe tannins and ripe berries, tight and well-structured, fine concentration and length on the palate.
 Very catchy wine.
 91p.

 Domaine de Chevalier - a very stylish and elegant wine with a lot of finesse.
 Meaty structure, well concentrated with fine support of ripe tannins.
 90+p.

-Bouscaut and Ferrande - both are really fine efforts from these underachieving properties.
-Spicy red fruit, very tasty, nicely structured and with considerable depth.
+Bouscaut and Ferrande - both are outstanding efforts from these underachieving properties.
+Spicy red fruit, delicious, nicely structured, and with considerable depth.
 88+p.

 Very good wines: Larrivet Haut Brion, Malartic Lagraviere and Rahoul.
 87p